wp-plugins/mw-google-maps/readme.txt

 5. Add shortcode '[mw-google-maps]' in your post.

 == Changelog ==

+= 1.3.0 =
+* Add zoom in [mw-google-maps].
+* Saved zoom value in admin page are now reflected in the single map.

 = 1.2.0 =
 * Post type that set show_ui has been displayed in settings page.